 Then again, if you're sporting the salt-and-pepper look these days, it may mean simply that you've accumulated some life experience and earned your stripes — whether you choose to dye them or not.

-Editor's note: This article has been updated since it was originally written in April 2017.
+Editor's note: This article has been updated with new information since it was originally written in April 2017.